Review of searches for vector-like quarks, vector-like leptons, and heavy neutral leptons in proton-proton collisions at $\sqrt{s}$ = 13 TeV at the CMS experiment: Abstract

 \section{Abstract}

 { The LHC has provided an unprecedented amount of proton-proton collision data, bringing forth exciting opportunities to address fundamental open questions in particle physics.
 These questions can potentially be answered by performing searches for very rare processes predicted by models that attempt to extend the standard model of particle physics.
-The data collected by the CMS experiment in 2015--2018 at a center-of-mass energy of 13\TeV help to test the standard model at the highest precision ever and potentially discover new physics.
-An interesting opportunity is presented by the possibility of new fermions with masses ranging from the \MeV to the \TeV scale.
+The data collected by the CMS experiment in 2015--2018 at a center-of-mass energy of 13\TeV can be used to test the standard model with high precision and potentially uncover evidence for new particles or interactions.
+An interesting possibility is the existence of new fermions with masses ranging from the \MeVns to the \TeVns scale.
 Such new particles appear in many possible extensions of the standard model and are well motivated theoretically.
-They may explain the appearance of three generations of leptons and quarks, the mass hierarchy across the generations, and the nonzero neutrino masses.
-In this report, the status of searches targeting vector-like quarks, vector-like leptons, and heavy neutral leptons at the CMS experiment is discussed.
-A complete overview of final states is provided together with their complementarity and partial combination.
-The discovery potential for several of these searches at the High-Luminosity LHC is also discussed. }
+New fermions may explain the appearance of three generations of leptons and quarks, the mass hierarchy across these generations, and the nonzero neutrino masses.
+In this report, the results of searches targeting vector-like quarks, vector-like leptons, and heavy neutral leptons at the CMS experiment are summarized.
+The complementarity of current searches for each type of new fermion is discussed, and combinations of several searches for vector-like quarks are presented.
+The discovery potential for some of these searches at the High-Luminosity LHC is also discussed. }

 { pdfauthor={CMS Collaboration}, pdftitle={Review of searches for vector-like quarks, vector-like leptons, and heavy neutral leptons in proton-proton collisions at sqrt(s) = 13 TeV at the CMS experiment}, pdfsubject={CMS}, pdfkeywords={CMS, VLQ, VLL, HNL}}